Marycynthiaa/Consumer-Complaints-Report/README.md

 <img width="247" height="154" alt="year trend" src="https://github.com/user-attachments/assets/415f5b56-6ba5-403f-8ac7-f083a3646798" />

 ### Recommendations
-- Improve Customer Onboarding and Account Management Processes then streamline the procedures for opening and closing accounts to reduce friction and miscommunication.
+- Improve customer onboarding and Account management processes then streamline the procedures for opening and closing accounts to reduce friction and miscommunication.

 - **Enhance Transparency Around Fees and Charges:**  Review and simplify fee structures for savings, checking, and credit card products by ensuring all charges (e.g., overdraft fees, interest, third-party transactions) are clearly disclosed and easy to understand.